oktaytuncay/Kubernetes/kubernetes.md

 default-token-pnx9d   kubernetes.io/service-account-token   3      5d14h
 ```

-To view more information, `kubectl describe secrets` command can be used.
+To view more information, the `kubectl describe secrets` command can be used.
 This shows the attributes in the secret but hides the value themselves to view the values as well.

 When we execute the `kubectl get secret <secret-name> -o yaml` command, we can see the hash value.